martinpihrt/OSPy-plugins/plugins/tank_monitor/README.md

 Tank Monitor Readme
 ====

 This plugin measures the water level in the tank.
-If the water level falls below the specified limit above ground will stop watering, stop the scheduler and sent an email with an error message.
+If the water level falls below the specified limit above ground will stop watering, stop the scheduler and sent an E-mail with an error message.

 Plugin setup
 -----------
 * Check Use ultrasonic measuring the water level in the tank:
-  if checked measures the water level in the tank is active.
+  If checked measures the water level in the tank is active.

 * The distance from the sensor to the minimum water level in the tank:
   Enter the distance from the sensor to the minimum water level in the tank (the tank bottom).